-While the U.S. economy has largely climbed out of the depths of 2020, there may still be quite a few bumps in the road during the rest of 2021 and beyond.
-The stock market enjoyed a substantial rebound in the second half of last year and has stayed hot ever since.
-But investors should stay disciplined in the event that the market cools off.
+While the economy is largely back on track since the pandemic derailed it, there could still be plenty of bumps along the way in 2022.
+The stock market has been running hot, and inflation has been sizzling.
+So investors need to stay disciplined with their portfolios if the market settles down or inflation continues to rage.
 Building a portfolio that has at least some less-risky assets can be useful in helping you ride out future volatility in the market.

 What to consider

 Depending on how much risk you’re willing to take, there are a couple of scenarios that could play out:

 - No risk — You’ll never lose a cent of your principal.

 - Some risk — It’s reasonable to say you’ll either break even or incur a small loss over time.

 There are, however, two catches: Low-risk investments earn lower returns than you could find elsewhere with risk; and inflation can erode the purchasing power of money stashed in low-risk investments.

 If you opt for only low-risk investments, you’re likely to lose purchasing power over time.
 It’s also why low-risk plays make for better short-term investments or a stash for your emergency fund.
 In contrast, higher-risk investments are better suited for higher long-term returns.

 Here are the best low-risk investments in January 2022:

 - Money market funds